pranshugaba/hugo-website/content/_index.md

 ---
-subtitle: I am Pranshu Gaba
+title: Pranshu Gaba
+subtitle: Photos, poems, puzzles, and more!
 summary: Personal website of Pranshu Gaba.
 Here I share photos, poems, puzzles, and more!
 ---